DrBlury/Event-Driven-Service-Example/src/pkg/events/README.md

 ## Core Types

-- `Service`: wraps the Watermill router and exposes helper methods for registering handlers, middlewares, and protobuf schemas.
+- `Service`: wraps the Watermill router and exposes helper methods for registering typed handlers, middlewares, and protobuf schemas without leaking Watermill primitives to the rest of the codebase.
 - `Config`: declares queue names, retry policies, and transport specific parameters.
 Only the relevant fields are read for each backend.
 - `ServiceDependencies`: optional collaborators such as outbox storage or a protobuf validator.
 Use `DisableDefaultMiddlewares` to replace the built-in chain entirely.
-- `HandlerRegistration`: describes how a single handler should be wired, including overrides for publisher/subscriber instances and message prototypes.
+- `ProtoHandlerRegistration` / `JSONHandlerRegistration`: declarative typed
+  handlers that automatically (un)marshal payloads, propagate metadata, and register emitted schemas for validation.

 ## Default Middleware Chain